-Many years when the latest and greatest shiny new mountain bikes are released, there’s no clear “what’s next” in the sport.
+For many years, when the latest and greatest shiny new mountain bikes are released, there’s been no clear “what’s next” in the sport.
 For 2022, what’s next is unusually well-defined.
 Downcountry bikes dominate.

 If you’re not familiar with this relatively new term, you’re not alone.
 The term downcountry was recently coined to encompass mountain bikes designed to climb well, with trail/all-mountain suspension, and slacker geometry that rides bigger than it looks on downhills.